The mission of the Human Services Division is to provide a crucial safety net for members of our community most in need of help.

 - Collaborate with other communities to develop programs, resources and outreach for the prevention and intervention for emerging local and regional issues such as homelessness.
 Learn about the City’s efforts to address homelessness with the Changing Lives and Sharing Places (CLASP) Team.

 Learn about the Human Services team, community needs and our community partners in this short video.

 Interested in becoming a Human Services Division Community Partner?

-Download a copy of the Community Assistance Grant Funding application for FY 2015-2016.
-This is due to the Human Services Administrator by February 27, 2015.
+The Community Assistance Grant Funding application for FY 2015-2016 will be available in fall 2014.
+This is due to the Human Services Administrator by Wednesday, January 28, 2015.
 Our application cycle for FY 14/15 is now closed.

 Human Relations Commission